 Background information / subject knowledge for teacher

-Gathura is a hardworking teacher at a well-organised community school in a village in central Kenya.
+Abena is a hardworking teacher at a well-organised community school in a village in the Eastern Region of Ghana.
 In her characteristically thorough approach to teaching, she simplified some difficult words that her pupils are likely to come across in their study of ‘relationships’.
 This is to motivate them and help their understanding.

-- who they spend time with every day at home, and why;
+- who they associate with every day at home, and why;

 - who they share ideas and experiences with at school, and for what reasons;

 - if they interact with their teachers, and why.

 After they have discussed these ideas in groups and as a class, she takes it further by asking her pupils what connects them to the provision seller outside their school gate.
 She asks them to think about which other people from the community they see regularly, and why.